 - What Role Do Pellets Play in the Diet of a White Cockatoo, and How Do They Contribute to Overall Health?

-- What types of aviary flooring work best for Yellow Crested Cockatoos?
+- What considerations go into building an outdoor aviary for Yellow Crested Cockatoos?

 - What types of perches are best for a Yellow Crested Cockatoo's feet?